 Before reviewing our FAQ, it’s a good idea to review the Guidelines, Cost and Media Types pages.
 Most of the questions below are already answered, and in greater detail, on those linked pages or on the poster homepage.
 If after reviewing those pages and our frequently asked questions below, you still have questions, send an email to email@example.com BEFORE submitting an order.

-- We email you with pickup directions (and payment info if using a credit card) once the poster is printed on a Wednesday
+- We email you with pickup directions (and payment info if using a credit card) once the poster is printed and ready for pickup on a Wednesday.

 The following groups can print with the Knight ADRC: